Christopher M. McNally

 - United States District Court for the District of Maryland – 2000

 Mr. McNally is also a frequent lecturer on topics germane to the defense of LTC providers and lead paint defense.
-Mr. McNally has conducted numerous mock trials, seminars, mock depositions, and has co-presented with judges, prominent attorneys and nursing/LTC professionals.
-In addition to many previous lectures and presentations, Mr. McNally has been invited to present at the HB Lead Litigation Conference in November 2016.
+Over the past 11 years, Mr. McNally has conducted numerous mock trials, seminars, mock depositions, and has co-presented with judges, prominent attorneys and nursing/LTC professionals at both the Health Facilities Managers Association and the Beacon Institute as well as numerous CLE’s for clients.
+A link to Mr. McNally’s lectures and presentations can be found here: lectures and presentations.

 - Metropolitan “Who’s Who” Registry